Inlet Metering Valve (IMV) Duty Cycle with Maths Channel

 The image above highlights how the frequency can remain constant but the duty cycle can be modulated to control the current flow.
 In automotive applications the on time is usually 0V as the signal wire is grounded via the PCM so allowing current to flow.

-A typical scenario to demonstrate IMV control is explained below:
+A typical scenario to demonstrate IMV control

 The driver of our diesel vehicle accelerates hard from stationary and so maximum diesel common rail pressure is vital.
 The IMV is urgently required to open so allowing an increased volume of fuel into the pump resulting in a high fuel pressure output, so meeting the driver's demand for maximum power.